Archive for AEEadmin

 Monday March 27, 2023 at 7 pm EDT: “Real-time occupant-based Demand Control Ventilation – The GHG reduction solution for our time.”

-On behalf of the AEE Long Island Chapter, we hope you will join us in our continuing ZOOM Meeting series on Monday March 27, 2023 at 7 pm EDT.
-We are pleased to welcome Samantha Scholey of Feedback Solutions, who will present “Real-time occupant-based Demand Control Ventilation – The GHG reduction solution for our time.”
+On behalf of the AEE Long Island Chapter, for our continuing ZOOM Meeting series on Monday March 27, 2023, we welcomed Daniel Trojanowski of Feedback Solutions, who presented “Real-time occupant-based Demand Control Ventilation – The GHG reduction solution for our time.”

 Feedback Solutions leverages best in class 3rd party people counting sensors with its patented technology platform to continuously calculate highly accurate, real-time occupant counts within each HVAC zone in a building.
 This data is then communicated via BACnet/IP, (sent as an analog input value to the BMS or DDC) so that ventilation requirements are optimized seamlessly based on actual occupant demand.